Description

 How does the Boston Brick pattern compare to London Brick?

-Boston Brick produces a linear, contemporary bond with clean geometric mortar lines — the right choice for modern facades, new-build extensions, and urban renovation projects.
+Boston Brick produces a linear, contemporary bond with clean geometric mortar lines — the right choice for modern facades, new-build extensions, and urban renovation.
 London Brick produces a classic stretcher-bond pattern with softer, more rustic joint character — the right choice for conservation areas, period renovations, and cottage-style facades.
-Both stencil sets use the identical 15-sheet / 15 m² format and pair with the same CT60 Visage render and CT 16 primer, so the decision is purely aesthetic, not system-level.
+Both sets use the identical 15-sheet / 15 m² format and pair with the same CT60 Visage render and CT 16 primer, so the decision is purely aesthetic, not system-level.

 Is a stencilled brick-effect facade an environmentally responsible specification?